4 skiers killed, 4 injured by Utah avalanche, police say

 The Utah Avalanche Center had deemed the avalanche risk in the area “high.”
 Hours before the avalanche, it tweeted out a warning that there was “High Danger.
 Large natural avalanches overnight.
 Dangerous avalanche conditions.
 Keep it low angle.”

 A total of 20 people nationwide have died in avalanches during the 2020-2021 season, 16 of which were skiers or snowboarders, the Tribune reported.
+On Thursday, the bodies of three men were located in the debris of an avalanche slide near Anchorage, Alaska.

 The Deseret News reported that the last time four people were killed in an avalanche in Utah was on Feb.
 13, 1992, at Gold Basin outside Moab, according to the Utah Avalanche Center.
 They were part of a volunteer avalanche observation team with the U.S. Forest Service.